Simply-Love/Simply-Love-SM5/README.md

 ![Random from a pack/group] (https://i.imgur.com/0tn3JsT.png)

 Not to mention that you can call randoms in any sort!
-(Unlike the default music wheel *cough cough* imagine still using the same sort options from 2003 *cough cough*)
+(Unlike the default music wheel)
 ![Random for any sort!](https://i.imgur.com/vwoDD9Z.png)